Nabeel-Asghar/Airspace-Assesement/Readme.md

 ## Backend

 The backend logic was where I was stumped.
 I assumed it would be simple to just pass the no-fly zone object and the intersection object to the Node.js backend which would calculate the intersection area there.
-However, no matter what I tried, ArcGIS would not cooperate and that was when I realized looking at a few Esri videos on YouTube and a helpful email from Corey that a Python backend would be the optimal one.
+However, no matter what I tried, ArcGIS would not cooperate in Node.js with import errors and such and that was when I realized by looking at a few Esri videos on YouTube and a helpful email from Corey that a Python backend would be the optimal one.

 ## Future Ideas
 Since I don’t have unlimited time, I decided to just simply have an API call which determine if an area is a fly zone by passing the intersection area to the backend.
 If I did have more time, I would have added features such as: